- What type of stud finder are you looking for?

 Would you like an electronic stud finder or a magnetic one?

-Magnetic stud finders are simpler and more affordable, ideal for those with budget constraints, and appreciate a tool with a classic feel.
+Magnetic stud finders are simpler and more affordable, ideal for those with budget constraints, who appreciate a tool with a classic feel.

 Electronic ones are more functional and ergonomic and are better suited for those who work with interiors.

-It’s important to be aware and knowledgeable about the features of your chosen finder.
+Be aware and knowledgeable about the attributes of your chosen finder.
 You’d want a model that gives you as accurate a reading as possible.

-In order to achieve that, your finder should have the appropriate elements that effectively alerts and leads you to a stud’s precise location.
+In order to achieve that, your finder should have the appropriate elements that effectively alert users to find a stud’s precise location.

 Magnetic vs Electronic vs Radars

-Magnetic stud finders are the OG.
-As mentioned before, they are simple to use and do not have any electrical components.
+Magnetic.
+Stud finders are the OG.
+As mentioned before, and are simple to use by anyone without complex electrical components.

 Utilizing magnets to locate nails/screws and detects the studs, this type requires a little guesswork but is highly convenient.

-Electronic stud finders are the complete opposite of magnetic ones.
-These are more accurate as they utilize sensors to measure the density of walls in order to find the location of studs.
+Electronic.
+Stud finders are the complete opposite of magnetic ones.
+These are more accurate and utilize sensors to measure the density of walls in order to find the location of studs.

-They don’t, however, work on all wall types as they can send erroneous readings from paneling and drywall.
+However, not all work on all wall types as some units can send erroneous readings from some paneling.

-While it can be more accurate than electronic ones, it also detects wires, piping, and basically anything hidden behind your wall making it a super cool tool to have.
+While radars are more accurate than magnetic stud finders, the tool likewise can detect wires, piping, and most construction elements hidden behind your wall making it a super cool tool to have.

 Edge finders and center finders

 - Edge finder.
-Edge finders work by determining the edge of a stud by measuring the change in density of a wall while running it across.
-You usually have to run it in both directions to get accurate results.
+Edge finders work by determining the edge of a stud by measuring the change in density of a wall while running the sensor across a surface.
+You usually have to run the tool in both directions multiple times to get accurate results.

 - Center finder.
 Center finders are more accurate and complex and use sensors to scan 2 separate densities of a wall simultaneously to find a stud’s center.
-They chime once a stud has been located.
+You will hear a chime once a stud has been located, or see a LED light.

 - Wooden Studs.
-Studs are basic support-frame elements to timber-framed houses.
-As such, they are directly behind your wall linings and it doesn’t take much for a stud finder to detect one.
+Studs are basic support-frame elements for timber-framed houses.
+As such, they are directly behind your wall linings.
 Depending on the wall type and structural layout, an ideal scanning depth would be around ¾”.

 - Metals.
 Metal studs have roughly the same optimal scanning depth as wooden ones.
 The ideal scanning depth would be .5 – 1.5”.